 Religion is a universal human experience.
-All societies, past and present, have a set of shared beliefs and practices related to the supernatural.
-For millions of people around the world, religion is paramount to their individual and collective identity, and an important factor in how they live their lives.
-But not everyone agrees that this is best for society.
+All societies, past and present, have some sort of shared beliefs and practices related (to some degree) to the supernatural.
+For millions of people around the world, religion is paramount to their individual and collective identity, and an important factor in how they live their lives; faith often plays an important role when helping to deal with life’s milestones and traumas.
+But not everyone agrees that religion is best for society.

-Here are three reasons why religion is good for society and three more reasons why it is bad.
+Here are three reasons why religion is good for society and three more reasons why it may not be as good as we think.

 Religion is good for society